amckenna41/protPy/README.md

 Introduction
 ------------
 `protpy` is a Python software package for generating a variety of physiochemical, biochemical and structural descriptors for proteins.
 All of these descriptors are calculated using sequence-derived or physiochemical features of the amino acids that make up the proteins.
-These descriptors have been highly studied and used in a series of Bioinformatic applications including protein engineering, SAR (sequence-activity-relationships), predicting protein structure & function, subcellular localization, protein-protein interactions, drug-target interactions etc. The descriptors that are available in `protpy` include:
+These descriptors have been highly studied and used in a series of Bioinformatic applications including protein engineering, SAR (sequence-activity-relationships), predicting protein structure & function, subcellular localization, protein-protein interactions, drug-target interactions etc. The descriptors available in `protpy` include:

 * **Moreaubroto Autocorrelation (MBAuto)**
 * **Moran Autocorrelation (MAuto)**